-Derivatives In addition to the cash segments markets mentioned above, the euro area money of the money market market also includes derivatives segments.
+In addition to the cash segments mentioned above, the euro area money market also includes derivatives segments.
 Interest rate swaps and forward rate agreements, as well as futures and options, are the most important derivatives.
 The most active instruments in these market segments are the EONIA swaps and EURIBOR futures